timwroge/Dynamics/README.md

-# libDynamics
+# Dynamics Library
-A general purpose dynamics library and tutorial
+This is a general purpose dynamics library and tutorial.